boegel/easybuild-wiki/Installing-Lmod-without-root-permissions.md

 1. Download and unpack [lua-5.1.4.5.tar.gz](http://sourceforge.net/projects/lmod/files/lua-5.1.4.5.tar.gz/download).

-2. Adjust the `lua/src/Makefile.in` makefile template to enforce static linking of the `readline` and `ncurses` libraries, using the following patch:
+2. Adjust the `lua/src/Makefile.in` makefile template to enforce static linking of the `readline` and `ncurses` libraries (to avoid problems with `libreadline` and/or `ncurses` modules that are loaded), using the following patch:
 ```bash
 diff -ru lua-5.1.4.5.orig/lua/src/Makefile.in lua-5.1.4.5/lua/src/Makefile.in
 --- lua-5.1.4.5.orig/lua/src/Makefile.in	2011-02-18 19:49:01.000000000 +0100